qngapparat/js2faas/README.md

 ➡️ It will receive exactly one argument, the invocation payload (commonly called `event`)

-➡️ If your function returns something, it must be an `Object`, or a `Promise` thereof
+➡️ If your code returns something, it must be an `Object`, or a `Promise` thereof

 ## Install